machingclee/machingclee.github.io/static/media/319-stripe-for-subscription.5d1815f2.md

 ###### Assign Payment Method

-Next the following is optional which is only useful for **writing test cases**:
+Next the following is optional which is only useful for **writing test cases**.

+**Remark.** Since we will have no UI finishing the checkout session, that means we need to finish the session by code, but that amounts to the need to create subscription via program in code-based test-cases (and we need payment method for getting invoice).

 ```kotlin-8
     val paymentMethodParams = PaymentMethodCreateParams.builder()